Indoor Solar: Powering A Bluetooth Beacon

 Even in dimly lit environments, these devices can be powered with a small amount of PowerFilm’s indoor optimized solar material.

-Nordic provides a smartphone app which is able to interact with the beacon.
+Nordic provides a smartphone app that is able to interact with the beacon.
 The app detects the beacon and will display an image or open a URL when the phone is within a chosen range based on signal strength.

 The environment in the video was about 1000 lux.
 At this light level, the LL200-3-37 panel provides more than enough power to run the beacon.
 In fact, this same setup was tested down to 200 lux using even less solar.